ts-mk/flake8-bas/README.md

 ## Introduction

+PEP 8 recommends to use blank lines only to separate logical sections:

+> Extra blank lines may be used (sparingly) to separate groups of related functions.
+Blank lines may be omitted between a bunch of related one-liners (e.g. a set of dummy implementations).
+>
+> Use blank lines in functions, sparingly, to indicate logical sections.

-While PEP8 doesn't provide any opinion on the use of blank lines before statements, some people believe that adding them improves code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example:
+However, some people believe that adding blank lines also before (compound) statements improves code readability which is otherwise hindered despite syntax highlighting that modern code editors provide, as demonstrated in the following example:

 ```python
 import os